 - Spiritually (i.e. whatever that means to you: fulfilled in some capacity)

-- Career-ally (yeah, that’s not a word) (i.e. in an enjoyable, satisfying job, progressing well, learning & improving.)
+- Professionally (i.e. in an enjoyable, satisfying job, progressing well, learning & improving.)

 For some people, having their shit together means being happily married with a little brood of kids, a paid off mortgage, and shiny hair.
 For some, it means managing to pay the bills, get laundry done, shower once in a while, and smile sometimes.
 For some, it means passing out drunk on a front lawn less than three times a week.